-- Foreign Language and Area Studies (FLAS) Fellowships for Asian language and area studies are available to full-time graduate students in any department or professional school who are taking both modern Asian language and Asian studies courses.
+- Center of Asian Studies Summer Language Fellowship for Asian language and area studies are available to full-time graduate students in any department or professional school who are taking both modern Asian language and Asian studies courses.
 Fellows must be American citizens or permanent residents.

 - John W. Marr Ecology Fund provides grants for Ph.D. candidates doing field research in plant ecology in the Rocky Mountains or the Arctic.